 Managing your inventory is not something many of your workers look forward to.
 Of course, if you don't keep track of your stock, you won't be able to know what items need to be restocked or to communicate effectively with your suppliers.

 And the last thing you want is more supply management problems.

-A lack of inventory management can also lead to lower sales and lost revenue.
-That’s why you need to oversee products coming in and out of your company.
+A lack of inventory management can lead to lower sales and lost revenue.
+That's why you must oversee products coming in and out of your company.
 This may be time-consuming, but you can use an inventory management platform to make things easier.

-You need a platform that will help you manage the supply chain more carefully, assess your stock, and keep your suppliers in tune at every moment.
+You need a platform to help you manage the supply chain more carefully, assess your stock, and keep your suppliers in tune at every moment.

 Here are our recommendations:

 Regarding your ecommerce store, email is one of your most powerful tools.
 It can help you with cross-selling efforts, customer retention rates, and your marketing strategy.
 Automating email marketing makes a lot of sense.
 You don't want to spend hours writing and sending out emails to your shoppers.

 But many businesses fail to realize this.

 In fact, less than 5% of companies with more than 20 workers in the United States use marketing automation.
 You can't allow your company not to leverage marketing automation.

 Businesses that have embraced ecommerce automation tools and improved their email strategies have increased their conversion rates by up to 77%.
 So what should you look for in an email marketing automation tool?